CaryAndo/Filenado/README.md

 Filenado
 ========

-Python module to clean a directory
+Python module to clean a directory.

 User can import filenado.sort_dir or run from command line:
 **Usage**: